davvvd/hololith-site/README.md

 Approved changes are automatically applied through continuous deployment.

-## How to Update Your Personal Profile
+## How to update your personal profile
 Your personal information is stored in [**content/authors/**](./content/authors).

 Each member has their own folder.